stadelmanma/netl-ap-map-flow/README.rst

 |

- * OpenFoam houses classes and methods to export data into a format acceptable for OpenFoam to use.
+ * openfoam houses classes and methods to export data into a format acceptable for OpenFoam to use.
 There is an example of how to utilize the BlockMeshDict class in `<examples/blockmeshdict-generation-example.rst>`_ and the OpenFoam module in `<examples/openfoam-example.rst>`_.

 |